mneedham/neo4j-importer/README.md

 *This is a work in progress, it doesn't do everything it says below yet*

-# Import data into your Neo4j database from the command line
+# An easy to use tool for importing data into neo4j

 neo4j importer is a command line tool which makes it easy to import data in a variety of different formats into your database.
 It will eventually support CSV, [GraphML](http://graphml.graphdrawing.org/) and [Geoff](http://nigelsmall.com/geoff) but we're open to suggestions for other formats that you'd like to see.

-# Installation
+## Installation

 1. Download the neo4j-importer zip file.